 If you decide to do some interior painting, stick to neutral colors.
 You've heard it before, but it's the truth.
 Neutrals don't distract and they allow potential buyers to imagine their things in your home.
-If you'd like some guidance on choosing colors, check out this collection of tips.
 For help on painting, check these ideas.

 4 / 20